 The following is for general information purposes only.
 All further queries regarding this information should be directed to the competent authorities listed below.

-The Commission for Energy Regulation (CER) is Ireland’s independent energy regulator with a wide range of economic, safety and customer protection responsibilities in energy.
+The Commission for Regulation of Utilities (CRU) is Ireland’s independent energy and water regulator with a wide range of economic, safety and customer protection responsibilities.